 Crisis communication is a set of clearly set up rules you follow during and after the crisis.

 At this point, let differentiate between a crisis and an incident.
 Not every situation constitutes a crisis that requires a full-blown response.

 Circling back to Timothy Coombs, a crisis an event you can’t predict that jeopardises the company’s performance and can have a negative impact on its stakeholders.

-A crisis is a serious event that has the potential to seriously harm your company.
+A crisis has the potential to seriously harm your company.
 Crisis can swiftly leak to the outside world and impact your organisation.